A comprehensive guide to fair use images

-Companies with extensive digital assets such as images and video need digital rights management to ensure security and simplify license information.
+Companies looking to clarify their image fair use need tools such as digital rights management (DAM) to ensure security and simplify license information.
 With the continuously changing outlook of copyright laws due to digital evolution, a digital rights management system ensures companies stay within copyright usage and protections.
 It does this with unique security features designed to protect owned images.

-One important method to consider to ensure images are protected and used within fair use guidelines is a watermark.
-Placing watermarks onto images before uploading them into cloud systems and online spaces is a way to ensure control of digital assets.
+Watermarks are an important way to ensure images are within fair use guidelines.
+Placing watermarks onto images before uploading them into cloud systems and online spaces ensures image control.
 It also lets the original owner investigate whether or not users applying to download the unmarked image will stay within fair use.
 DAM gives companies a chance to easily apply extensive watermarks to their images.
 It even automates the process, reducing excessive protection efforts.